 The Bertarelli Rare Cancers Fund supports research in prevention, etiology, molecular characterization, diagnosis, and treatment of cancers that occur at rates of less than 1 case per 100,000 individuals.
 In aggregate, cancers identified as such are equal in number to even the most common cancers.
 The Fund seeks to raise awareness of rare cancers and to overcome the hurdles that researchers face when attracted to studying rare cancers.
 More information about the BRCF can be found at https://brcf.hms.harvard.edu.

 DF/HCC priorities.
 The Center’s overarching goals are to identify the genetic, biological, behavioral, and environmental causes of cancer; to develop effective strategies that reduce cancer risk and improve preventive and treatment outcomes; and to reduce disparities in cancer burdens that result from racial, ethnic, or socioeconomic factors.
-Thus, in addition to partner priorities related to therapeutic resistance, cancer prevention and early detection, and rare cancers, successful applications may address the following areas.
+Thus, in addition to partner priorities related to therapeutic resistance, and rare cancers, successful applications may address the following areas.
 Many of these priorities have a path for extramural funding through opportunities recently promoted by the National Cancer Institute (NCI), Cancer Research UK (CRUK), Stand Up To Cancer (SU2C), the DF/HCC-Koch (MIT) Bridge Project, the Department of Defense (DoD), and others that support team cancer research.

 - Detection or treatment of minimal residual disease/dormancy

 - Pediatric cancers: mechanisms of pathogenesis and treatments

 - Targeting oncogenic pathways historically regarded as ‘undruggable’